M-Vivian/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files - Script that displays the 10 newest files in the current directory 13-unique - Script that takes a lsit of words as inputs and prints only the ones that appear once 14-findthatword - Display lines containing root in /etc/passwd
+12-newest_files - Script that displays the 10 newest files in the current directory 13-unique - Script that takes a lsit of words as inputs and prints only the ones that appear once 14-findthatword - Display lines containing root in /etc/passwd 15-countthatword - Display the number of lines contain in the pattern bin